nyuutsu/nyuu.page/content/2023-02-10-make-browsing-fandom-not-suck.markdown

 The first image is a full-page screenshot of a page on a fandom wiki as its owners intend it to be seen.
 The second image is a map (is there a better word for this?) of the *content* on that page.
 The green is content, the black is advertisements and cruft.
 You really should use an adblocker.
 Even [the FBI]'s position on this is "you, the user, should use an adblocker when going online".

 If you install [ublock origin] and turn on the top one or two default filters, and try again: there's *less* advertising, but half of the vertical length is still intrawiki advertisements, a lot of the horizontal length is cruft and more advertisements, and there's an autoplay video advertisement down in the lower right corner.
-It's really not a good scene and I'd strongly recommend filtering out the crap as discussed in "[this note]".
+It's really not a good scene and I'd strongly recommend filtering out the crap.

 Here is a comparison, of what the page looks like with no filtering, with "standard filters", and with the additional filters I'm using: